AhmEeAli2003/alx-system_engineering-devops/0x00-shell_basics/README.md

-This directory contains files of solutions of bash task
+This ditrectory contains solutions file